BioDynaMo/biodynamo/doc/user_guide/docs/Frequently asked questions.md

 ```

-We know that if handled correctlly A should return as 5, however it will return as 0.
-This error is due to the fraction we are using, C++ see's the power as an interger rather than a double and then handles it inccorectly causing A to output 0 if called.
+If  our data types where correctly declared A should return as 5, however in this case we will return a 0.
+This error is due to the fraction we are using, C++ sees the power as an integer rather than a double and then handles it in a way you may not be expecting, causing A to output 0 if called.
 This can be simply fixed by making sure our fraction is in the form of double, as follows:

 ```